tsautier/dovi_convert/README.md

 ### Dolby Vision Dynamic Metadata (RPU) Inspection

-A dedicated `-inspect` command to manually verify brightness expansion (Luminance check) when you want to confirm a "Complex FEL" verdict.
+A dedicated `-inspect` command to manually verify brightness expansion (Luminance check) if you want to verify the deep scan verdict.

 *   **Why use it?** The default deep scan samples a small part of the file to detect meaningful FEL data, but it might miss isolated brightness spikes between the sample points. `-inspect` digs deeper by extracting and analyzing the entire FEL frame-by-frame.
 This takes significantly longer but provides a definitive answer on whether brightness expansion is present.
+* You should always use it if you don't trust the deep scan verdict, especially on Simple FEL files.
 *   Because it is "data-heavy" and slow, batch processing is not available for `-inspect`.
 This feature is designed to be used for "one-off" inspections of individual files, for cases where you are in doubt about the verdict of the default deep scan.

 ## Compatibility